ssreekanth2000/project_2/README.md

 The regression model shows the same trends we have hypothesized with the confidence in the federal government falling with real income.
 Swapping out the explanatory variable allows to visualize the other effects.

-Now that I have a model which fits the correlations we have observed, lets try to expand it.
+Now that I have a model which fits the relationships we have observed, lets try to expand it.

 ![alt text](https://github.com/ssreekanth2000/project_2/blob/master/photos/educ_fed.png)